Sophie Toovey lives in the South Wales valleys and writes YA and adult romance and thrillers

 When Michael, a hotshot sharp-suited teacher, is set to secure a promotion to become her new boss, zany creative Jen can’t let him go uncontested.
 She has to win over her tough all-boy class, prove that she’s an awesome teacher, and overcome the chauvinist bully Head who pretends she doesn’t exist.
 Preferably without falling in love, because that wouldn’t be very professional…

 Sophie Toovey graduated from Oxford University with an English degree, then spent ten years lamenting that she couldn’t write as well as Jane Austen, George Eliot or Charles Dickens.
 Being a secondary school English teacher, she continued her immersion in great literature before finally watching La La Land and deciding it was time to live the dream and start writing again.
-She is working on dystopian retelling of ‘Pride and Prejudice’ and enjoys writing flash fiction.
 She is married to a film-maker who keeps arguing about the right title for her story, and they have two children, who keep arguing.
 Or exercising their creativity.
 Maybe both.

 Get in Touch